Mimicking Production Behavior with Generated Mocks: Experimental Results

 Per the protocol described in \autoref{sec:protocol}, we have interviewed $5$ developers between June and July, 2022, with the goal of assessing their opinion on the tests generated by \rick. \autoref{tab:participant-profiles} presents the details of the participants of the survey.
 The five developers work in different sectors of the IT industry, and have between $6$ and $30$ years of experience with software development.
 Notably, participant P4 is a core contributor to \graphhopper, with the highest number of commits to its GitHub repository in the last 5 years.
 From \autoref{tab:participant-profiles}, we see that all participants write tests sometimes or everyday, and most of them also define and use mocks.
 The developers also work with diverse programming environments.
 P1, P2, and P4 work with Java testing and mocking frameworks, specifically JUnit and Mockito.
 P3 is a Python developer, while P5, who works in a game development company, works mostly with C, C\#, and .NET framework.

-We begin each meeting by introducing the concepts and terminology of mock-based testing, the \rick pipeline, and our experiments with \graphhopper.
-In order to demonstrate the features of the tests generated by \rick, we select a total of $6$ generated tests, one for each of the three mock-based oracles for $2$ MUTs defined in \graphhopper.
+We begin each meeting by introducing the concepts and terminology of mock-based testing, the \rick pipeline, and our experiments with \graphhopper. \revisedfour{We demonstrate the features of the tests generated by \rick by selecting a total of $6$ generated tests, one for each of the three mock-based oracles for $2$ MUTs defined in \graphhopper.
 We select the first two MUTs from \autoref{tab:graphhopper-results} that meet the selection criteria mentioned in \autoref{sec:protocol}.
 The two selected MUTs, MUT\#16 and MUT\#6, have $58$ and $13$ LOC, respectively.
-The tests generated for MUT\#16 have two stubs, and a mock method call on an external parameter object.
-The tests for MUT\#6 have one stub and three mock method calls on a field.
-We introduce these MUTs to the participant, also presenting their source code.
+The tests generated for MUT\#16 have two stubs, and a method call on an external parameter mock object.
+The tests for MUT\#6 have one stub and three method calls on a mocked field.
+Excluding comments, the number of lines of code across the six generated tests is 39 (median 6 lines of code for each test). } We introduce the two MUTs, MUT\#6 and MUT\#16, to the participant, also presenting their source code.
 We invite them to clone a fork of \graphhopper which includes the generated tests.
 During the meeting, we browse through the generated tests with them via screen sharing.
 Finally, we ask the participant three sets of questions about the generated tests while documenting their responses.
 These questions relate to \emph{mocking effectiveness}, i.e., how mocks are used within the tests, as well as the \emph{structure} and \emph{understandability} of the generated tests.